Nassim-mesdour/archeozoo3d/README.md

 First, get the code on your machine, by downloading the project **archeozoo3d**.

+# Load Archeozoo3D over http://localhost and run it on a web browser

 ## install nodeModules with-in package.json & run the project

 Open the terminal, and get inside the project and run the project in just 3 step :